 Do Not Bring A Car

 San Francisco's is not a car friendly city for many reasons.
 Among those many reasons, there are few that are worth pointing out.
-The traffic congestion is unbearable, there is no parking and there are too many car burglaries.
+The traffic congestion is unbearable, there is no parking and car burglaries are common.

 The congestion inside the city is bad.
 If you are driving through the city, the city congestion can add upto 1-2 hours to your destination travel time.
 If you arrive to a destination within the city, you will quickly find out that finding a parking space inside the city is almost impossible.
 The average pricing for a public parking lot is about $45 per hour which tends to be out of the budget for most people.
 Also car burglaries are are very common so make sure if you do bring a car and you happen to park it somewhere, do not leave any valuables inside your car.